Marilyn Monroe: 1956–1959: Critical acclaim and marriage to Arthur Miller

 After returning from England, Monroe took an 18-month hiatus to concentrate on family life.
 She and Miller split their time between NYC, Connecticut and Long Island.
 She had an ectopic pregnancy in mid-1957, and a miscarriage a year later; these problems were most likely linked to her endometriosis.
 Monroe was also briefly hospitalized due to a barbiturate overdose.
 As she and Greene could not settle their disagreements over MMP, Monroe bought his share of the company.

 Monroe returned to Hollywood in July 1958 to act opposite Jack Lemmon and Tony Curtis in Billy Wilder's comedy on gender roles, Some Like It Hot.
 She considered the role of Sugar Kane another "dumb blonde", but accepted it due to Miller's encouragement and the offer of 10% of the film's profits on top of her standard pay.
 The film's difficult production has since become "legendary".
 Monroe demanded dozens of retakes, and did not remember her lines or act as directed—Curtis famously said that kissing her was "like kissing Hitler" due to the number of retakes.
 Monroe privately likened the production to a sinking ship and commented on her co-stars and director saying "[but] why should I worry, I have no phallic symbol to lose."
 Many of the problems stemmed from her and Wilder—who also had a reputation for being difficult—disagreeing on how she should play the role.
 She angered him by asking to alter many of her scenes, which in turn made her stage fright worse, and it is suggested that she deliberately ruined several scenes to act them her way.

 In the end, Wilder was happy with Monroe's performance, saying: "Anyone can remember lines, but it takes a real artist to come on the set and not know her lines and yet give the performance she did!"
 Some Like It Hot was a critical and commercial success when it was released in March 1959.
-Monroe's performance earned her a Golden Globe for Best Actress, and prompted Variety to call her "a comedienne with that combination of sex appeal and timing that just can't be beat".
+Monroe's performance earned her a Golden Globe for Best Actress in a Leading Role - Musical or Comedy, and prompted Variety to call her "a comedienne with that combination of sex appeal and timing that just can't be beat".
 It has been voted one of the best films ever made in polls by the BBC, the American Film Institute, and Sight & Sound.